Daniel-Rojo/Algol/README_DANIEL_ROJO.md

-#I only uploaded the files that I have or may have modified.
+I only uploaded the files that I have or may have modified.

-#I only omitted the folder node_modules
+I omitted the folder node_modules because of the amount of files and size

+The file containing the answers to question 1 and 3 are the Transformation.py

+The exercise 2 was created modifing files index.html, src .....